Don’t buy the EBCE marketing… our electricity is far from 100% renewable.

-Berkeley, where I live, has lately been trumpeting a big climate achievement: we’ve switched our city to a ‘100% wind and solar’ renewable energy plan, provided by our energy buying co-op, East Bay Community Energy (EBCE).
+Berkeley, where I live, has lately been trumpeting a big climate achievement: we’ve switched our city to a ‘100% wind and solar’ renewable energy plan, provided by our energy buying co-op, East Bay Community Energy (update: as of Oct 2023 EBCE rebranded to ‘AVA Community Energy’).

-Rather, it’s an unfortunate misrepresentation, a misleading accounting trick.
-And it’s slowing Berkeley’s climate progress, by convincing residents that we’re more virtuous than we are, and providing political cover for foot-dragging on investments in local distributed energy resources (rooftop solar, storage and microgrids).
+Problem is, it’s an unfortunate misrepresentation – essentially an accounting trick.
+And it’s slowing Berkeley’s climate progress by making residents think we’re already ‘done’, and providing political cover for foot-dragging on investments in local rooftop solar, storage and efficiency.

 How is this possible?

-Here’s how.
-EBCE buys bulk solar power when it’s cheap mid-day, and wind power when the wind is blowing.
-But EBCE doesn’t have anywhere near the batteries to store it til after sunset, which is when we mostly use it.
+So instead, they buy bulk solar power when it’s cheap in the middle of the day, and wind power when the wind is blowing.
+But they don’t have the batteries to store it until we actually use it.

-So their product is more like an ‘offset’ to our actual carbon emissions – we can say we’re buying 400 Gigawatt hours (or whatever) a year of renewables, and that Berkeley uses 400 Gigawatt hours a year of electricity.
-But because of the time-of-day mismatch, much of the actual electricity we use In Berkeley (from the same grid as everyone else, still only 35% renewable) comes from dirty gas-fired power plants in places like Hayward, Pittsburg, and San Jose.
+So their product is more like an ‘offset’ – they can claim they’re buying 400 Gigawatt hours a year of renewables, and we consume 400 Gigawatt hours a year of electricity, and that’s true.
+But it’s not the electricity we’re actually using!
+Much of the actual electricity we use in Berkeley still comes from dirty gas-fired power plants in places like Hayward, Pittsburg, and San Jose.
 Especially after sunset… see the real time data for yourself.

 Don’t hold your breath for EBCE actually making us 100% renewable anytime soon, we have to do it ourselves.
-They’re good people, just not incented to truly decarbonize Berkeley, but rather to ‘buy clean energy’: a 2016 mission out of sync with the needs of 2023.
+They’re good people, just not incented to truly decarbonize Berkeley.
 What’s more, they’re lagging their innovative peers, like Peninsula Clean Energy, which is making investments to match renewable purchases to local hourly consumption round the clock.
 For details, listen to this great interview with Peninsula Clean Energy’s Jan Pepper.

 The problems with buying bulk clean energy from far away sources are many: